riquito/Semiautomatic-django-setup/README.rst

 Settings are stored in

-configs/<confname>/settings.py
+mysite/settings/<confname>.py

 To create a configuration for your *stage* or *preproduction* server

-configs/stage/settings.py
+mysite/settings/stage.py

 you'd be able to run it via

 ::

-  TARGET="stage" python manage.py runserver
+  DJANGO_SETTINGS_MODULE="stage" python manage.py runserver

-as you guessed, "develop" is the default target.
+as you guessed, "local" is the default target.

-Confidential informations are put inside a file named **local_settings.py** in the same directory where settings.py reside.
-Any local_settings.py file in the project is not versioned by default.
+Confidential informations are put inside environment variables to avoid versioning and ensure the configuration files are versioned and shareable.

-You will find an example inside.
-Typical data that go there are database passwords and api keys.
+See mysite/settings/production.py to discover the environment variable names used.
+I suggest you to set the variables in .env/bin/activate

 Review the settings
 -------------------

-Feel free now to read the content of develop and production settings.py.
+Feel free now to read the content of local and production settings.py.

-Note: the production settings.py inherit the content of develop settings.py and rewrites or add rules.
-If you don't like such behaviour because you could enable in develop something and forget to mask it in production, you'll have to copy development settings in

-configs/production/

-and change/add what you found in the original production settings.py

 About the content of settings files, what you really need to check and evenctually change are: